apache/activemq-artemis/docs/user-manual/en/slow-consumers.md

 ## Configuration required for detecting slow consumers

 By default the server will not detect slow consumers.
-If slow consumer detection is desired then see [queue attributes chapter](queue-attributes.md) for more details.
+If slow consumer detection is desired then see [address model chapter](address-model.md) for more details on the required address settings.

 The calculation to determine whether or not a consumer is slow only inspects the number of messages a particular consumer has